-While the portfolio composition may vary over time, it is not expected that, as of any daily rebalance, the Matching Fund will ever have futures exposure greater than one times (1x) such Fund's assets or that the Ultra Funds or UltraShort Funds will ever have futures exposure greater than two times (2x) such Fund's assets (although this is possible in some circumstances, such as during periods of market volatility or in situations where margin requirements are high).
+While the portfolio composition may vary over time, it is not expected that the Ultra Funds or the UltraShort Fund will ever have futures exposure greater than two times (2x) such Fund's assets (although this is possible in some circumstances, such as during periods of market volatility or in situations where margin requirements are high).
 It currently is anticipated that each Fund could have as much as 100% of its assets held in segregated accounts as collateral for its transactions in futures contracts and other Financial Instruments.